VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 👤 YOU: Option 1

-🤖 VATSAL: Excellent choice, Sir.
+🤖 BOI: Excellent choice, Sir.
 To which contact would you like to
            send this email?
 ```

 #### **Example 2: Proactive Suggestions**

 ```
-🤖 VATSAL: Good morning, Sir.
+🤖 BOI: Good morning, Sir.
 How may I assist you today?

            May I suggest: Would you like a morning briefing with news and weather?

 👤 YOU: Yes please

-🤖 VATSAL: Right away, Sir.
+🤖 BOI: Right away, Sir.
 Fetching your morning briefing...
            [Displays news and weather]
 ```